What is PUE of a Data Center and How to Calculate It

 Data centers swallow extensive energy, especially if inefficiencies exist.
 That's why monitoring them with metrics like PUE is crucial.
 PUE of a data center is used to assess its performance and measure the impact of improvements.

 Lowering PUE diminishes power usage and costs.
 But, the question is, “How can we calculate the PUE of a data center?”
-In this post, we'll get to know the calculation process and learn why it's crucial to minimize the PUE of a data center.
+In this post, we'll get to know what Power Usage Effectiveness is, its formula, the calculation process and learn why it's crucial to minimize the PUE of a data center.

 Table of Contents